 1 Second Strike

 Only three days after Little Boy was dropped on Hiroshima, another atomic bomb (this time nicknamed “Fat Man”) was dropped over the city of Nagasaki.
 Although Fat Man was a more powerful bomb, Nagasaki’s numerous hillsides and narrow valleys helped to reduce some of the fallout and damage.
-While most historians agree that dropping the first atomic bomb was justified, many question whether or not President Truman should have dropped the second bomb—as opposed to waiting for a potential Japanese surrender.
+While most historians agree that dropping the first atomic bomb was justified, many question whether President Truman should have dropped the second bomb—as opposed to waiting for a potential Japanese surrender.

 Although the physical terrain of Nagasaki helped to reduce the devastation to some extent, this was of course relative to the unprecedented impact of the first type of bomb in history to harness the power of the atom and produce energy comparable to roughly 20,000 tons of dynamite.
 One can take a small degree of solace, however, in the fact that this bomb officially ended the most devastating war in human history.